Allen throws 4 TDs, Panthers beat Cardinals 38-20

+Two of the touchdowns went to veteran tight end Greg Olsen and one each went to Curtis Samuel and DJ Moore.

-McCaffrey had 24 carries for 153 yards, including the 76-yard score, which came in the third quarter when he darted straight through the middle of Arizona’s defense.
+Christian McCaffrey had 24 carries for 153 yards, including a 76-yard touchdown , which came in the third quarter when he darted straight through the middle of Arizona’s defense.

 Newton was ruled out by the Panthers earlier this week because of a mid-foot sprain.
 The Panthers were confident Allen would be an adequate replacement and Sunday’s performance was validation.